A Night in Dieppe

 “I had to buy some additional provisions so we can eat properly.”

-Next, Brian produced some paper cups in the same bunny design, and I released a short, hard laugh.
+Next Brian produced some paper cups in the same bunny design and I released a short, hard laugh.

 “We can not drink from the same bottle,” said Brian.
 “Nasty germs.”

-As Brian was busy distributing the plates and cutlery, I noticed the bags were looking less full now.
-A new fear gripped me that he had brought no food at all—next, Brian produced two big bottles of water for rehydration purposes.
-Considering I was about to erupt like a volcano, the water might be a good idea.
-If Brian didn’t produce a freshly baked sausage roll out of the oven pretty sharpish, I knew not what I might do.
+Next came a selection of plastic knives and forks.
+Brian said he wasn’t sure whether we needed these but he didn’t want to use hands.
+We now had the makings of a children’s tea party.
+We just needed party hats.
+As Brian was busy distributing the plates and cutlery, the bags were looking less full now.
+Next Brian brought two big bottles of water for rehydration purposes.
+Considering I was about to erupt like a volcano the water might be a good idea.
+If Brian didn’t produce a freshly baked sausage roll out of the oven pretty sharpish I knew not what I might do.

-“Unfortunately, I did not have enough left for the delicious looking and smelling pastries, so I had to make do with these.”
+“Unfortunately I did not have enough left for the delicious looking and smelling pastries so I had to make do with these.”

-Brian passed the plate to me and then demonstrated by putting a napkin on his lap, filling his paper cup with water and then distributing some crackers on his paper plate.
-I then watched as he unsuccessfully tried to fork these crackers into his mouth using the plastic cutlery.
+Brian seemed pleased with his haul.
+He put a napkin on his lap, filled his paper cup with water and then unsuccessfully tried to fork the crackers into his mouth using the plastic cutlery.

-“So there were no croissants?”
+“So there were no sausage and hot mustard?”

 CRUNCH CRUNCH CRUNCH